Morning Habits That Set You Up for a Great Day

 • Instead of opening Instagram, read a few pages from a book.

-• Instead of doom-scrolling news, listen to a calming or uplifting podcast.
+• Instead of scrolling through the news, listen to a calming or uplifting podcast.

 • Instead of checking work email, review your personal goals or affirmations.